-2 The prodact.dat file is a text file that contains the workstation information used for the activation.
+&lt;sup>2 The prodact.dat file is a text file that contains the workstation information used for the activation.
 If this file cannot be found in the Documents directory, carry out the software activation steps on the workstation.
 This will generate the file even if activation fails.

-3 The activation server is the TheGreenBow server, which can be accessed on the internet.
+&lt;sup>3 The activation server is the TheGreenBow server, which can be accessed on the internet.

-4 Refer to the detailed procedure below.
+&lt;sup>4 Refer to the detailed procedure below.

-- 2. Click Add a file and open the prodact.dat file created on the workstation that you want to activate. - 3.
+- 3. Click Send.
+The activation server will check the validity of the information contained in the prodact.dat file. - 4.
 Click Submit.
-The activation server will check the validity of the information contained in the prodact.dat file. - 4.
-Click Proceed.
 The activation server will provide a link to download a file containing the activation code for the workstation to be activated.

-The file name has the following format: tgbcode[date][code].dat (e.g. tgbcode__20210615_1029.dat).
+The file name has the following format: tgbcode\[date]\[code].dat (e.g. tgbcode 20210615 1029.dat).